Frequently Asked Questions Regarding the COBRA Continuation Notice Process

 The COBRA Notice is an automatically generated notice informing employees of his/her Loss of Coverage and his/her rights following Loss of Coverage.
 The actual COBRA/Continuation or conversion forms are not provided with the Notice.
-The employee or dependent will be directed to contact the UW Service Center for the forms.
+The employee or dependent will be directed to contact UW Shared Services for the forms.
 The date on the forms will be the date on the COBRA Notice (or Amended Notice).
-The UW Service Center will then create and mail the forms to the requester.
+UW Shared Services will then create and mail the forms to the requester.
 The requester must meet the deadline for submitting the forms to the vendors.

 What benefit plans are employees eligible to continue under COBRA?

 Employees may continue State Group Health, Dental, Vision, and Medical Flexible Spending Accounts.

 Can employee's continue life insurance or Income Continuation Insurance?